 When my narcissistic ex tried to limit my parenting time by gaslighting my children I knew I had to fight back.

-It was an awesome summer…as I look back on the Facebook memories, I see pictures of us lovingly huddled together on the pontoon boat in our red life vests when it was 55 degrees on the water during a crisp early summer Colorado morning.
+It was an awesome summer for her…as she looked back on the Facebook memories, she saw pictures of them lovingly huddled together on the pontoon boat in red life vests when it was 55 degrees on the water during a crisp early summer Colorado morning.

-There are pictures of me and the three kids sweltering in the midwest heat in front of a fountain at the St. Louis Botanical Gardens while visiting my parents, the kids’ grandparents, in my hometown in June.
+There are pictures of her and the three kids sweltering in the midwest heat in front of a fountain at the Botanical Gardens while visiting her parents, the kids’ grandparents, in her hometown in June.

-And my favorite of all is the picture montage of me with my 9-year old son.
-He begged me to order kid and adult sized t-shirts from his favorite Youtuber so we could “match” over the 4th of July weekend, spent together as a family in the Rocky Mountains.
+And her favorite of all was the picture montage of her with her 9-year old son.
+He begged her to order kid and adult sized t-shirts from his favorite Youtuber so they could “match” over the 4th of July weekend, as they spent together as a family in the Rocky Mountains.

-He was hugging me around my waist as we were laughing hysterically in our red t-shirts, while he tried to lift me off the floor for one of our poses.
-We ended up in a giggling heap on the ground after the photos were snapped.
+He was hugging her around the waist as both were laughing hysterically in the red t-shirts, while he tried to lift her off the floor for one of the poses.
+They ended up in a giggling heap on the ground after the photos were snapped.

-It truly was the summer of love 2017, so much so that I had recently let our nanny of two years go with gratitude and completion.
-She had been with us during the time of the tough transition of divorce, and had been a huge help in supporting us as we found our routines and roles in our new home.
+It truly was the summer of love 2017 for my client, so much so that she had recently let their nanny of two years go with gratitude and completion (the nanny had been with them during the time of the tough transition of divorce, and had been a huge help in supporting them as they established new routines and roles in the new home).

-It finally felt like we had healed and were a strong unit and ready to move on together.
-The school year was starting soon, and we collectively shared the feeling of “we got this!”.
+She said that it finally felt like “We had healed and were a strong unit and ready to move on together.
+The school year was starting soon, and we collectively shared the feeling of ‘we got this!’.”

-And then my narcissistic ex dropped a bomb on all of us.
+And then her narcissistic ex dropped a bomb on all of us.

 Maybe he knew that.
-Maybe the kids behaved too joyfully after coming home from one of the summer weeks with me.
-Perhaps he caught wind of the presence of my new boyfriend who had been spending time with the kids and me on some of our summer adventures.
-Or maybe it was the impending Hearing for Contempt, the fifth one I had to file, for his refusal to pay Family Support.
+Maybe the kids behaved too joyfully after coming home from one of the summer weeks with her.
+Perhaps he caught wind of the presence of her new boyfriend who had been spending time with her and the on some of their summer adventures.
+Or maybe it was the impending Hearing for Contempt, the fifth one she had to file, for his refusal to pay Family Support.

-Because I had experience with these types of emails in the past, most specifically timed around any court action on my part to enforce our divorce decree, I brushed off his words and let him know that I’m sure everything was fine and that I would be picking the kids up later that day to exercise my mid-week dinner with them.
+Because she had experience with these types of emails in the past, most specifically timed around any court action on enforce the divorce decree, she brushed off his words and assured him that everything was fine and that she would be picking the kids up later that day to exercise her mid-week dinner with them.

-What ensued over the next seven days was nothing less than a parent’s worst nightmare thanks to my narcissistic ex.
+What ensued over the next seven days was nothing less than a parent’s worst nightmare thanks to her narcissistic ex.

-In short, he told the story that I was an abusive mother to everyone who would listen.
-Not only the children but their schools, child protective services, his attorney…all in the attempt to keep the children from spending time with me.
+In short, he told the story that she was an abusive mother to everyone who would listen.
+Not only the children but their schools, child protective services, his attorney…all in the attempt to keep the children from spending time with her.

-I’m shaking as I write this just remembering the week.
-The fear of thinking that I might not see my children, who I had 50/50 parenting time with since the beginning, for several weeks was bad enough.
-But the pain and confusion that I knew they were going through, being so polarized and manipulated by their narcissistic father, someone they loved and trusted, was almost more than I could handle.
+She was shaking as she told me this, just remembering the week.
+The fear of thinking that she might not see her children, who she had 50/50 parenting time with since the beginning, for several weeks was bad enough.
+But the pain and confusion that she knew they were going through, being so polarized and manipulated by their narcissistic father, someone they loved and trusted, was almost more than she could handle.